 I love a good buy.
 When Adam and I first got married, it drove him crazy that when I was complimented on part of my outfit, I reflexively blurted out the cost of said item.
 The better the bargain, the prouder I was.
-Although I’ve learned that the entire country doesn’t to know the cost of each item in my wardrobe, I still adore getting a steal of a deal.
+Although I’ve learned that the entire country doesn’t need to know the cost of each item in my wardrobe, I still adore getting a steal of a deal.

 I frequently tell people I’m a stay-at-home mom with no domestic skills.
 I am not a good cook.
 Or baker.
 I am not gifted in the area of cleaning or organization.
 My house is rarely spotless.
 Ok, lets be honest.
 My house is never spotless.
 And I kill everything I try to grow.
 Which is really very little, because I don’t love gardening.

 The one passion I have that could be considered remotely domestic is for decorating.
-It makes sense, because from an early age, I have always gravitated toward the creative… Writing my first fictional story at age four, crafting with my mom throughout childhood, a stint with jewelry making early in our marriage, and always having an idea of what I wanted my personal space to look and feel like (pink hardwood floors and porcelain masks adorning the walls in my childhood bedroom; a black comforter and bright colored throw pillows in my college dorm room).
+It makes sense, because from an early age, I have always gravitated toward the creative… Writing my first fictional story at age four, crafting with my mom throughout childhood, a stint with jewelry making early in our marriage, and always having an idea of what I wanted my personal space to look and feel like (pink-washed hardwood floors and porcelain masks adorning the walls in my childhood bedroom; a black comforter and bright colored throw pillows in my college dorm room).
 There is something comforting about having a space to call your own, that feels like a reflection of you.
 I like to think that my taste has matured a bit since my porcelain mask days, and it is continually evolving.

 A couple of years ago, my husband and I built the two story family home I’d dreamed of for years, with a white kitchen, dark hard wood floors, and thick white baseboards.
 I’ve been slowly filling the space, trying (but not always succeeding) to follow the one rule I have for myself, that I will not bring in anything I don’t love.